-Founded in 1976 by two Sisters of St. Joseph of Carondelet, in a small storefront on Rose Avenue in Venice, St. Joseph Center, through its three decades of service to the community, has evolved into a multi-faceted social service agency that serves very poor, as well as homeless, families and individuals.
-The founders, Sister Marilyn Therese Rudy and Sister Louise Bernstein, were encouraged by Father Al Scott, who at that time was teaching Religion at St. Bernard’s High School in Playa del Rey, to explore the area of Venice as a possible site to initiate their enterprise.
-In July 1976, the two Sisters put their project under the patronage of St. Joseph and, with a few volunteers, began providing advocacy and referrals and assisting families with the basic needs of food, clothing, and job readiness.
+In July 1976, two Sisters of St. Joseph of Carondelet, together with a few volunteers, began providing advocacy and referrals and assisting families with such basic needs as food, clothing, and job readiness on Rose Avenue in Venice.
 Services were offered without regard for religious affiliation and religious instruction was neither required nor provided.
-From the very beginning, the Sisters saw their task as one of renewing hope in all people and empowering them to take steps to heal their lives.
+From the very beginning, the Sisters saw their task as renewing hope in all people and empowering them to take steps to heal their lives.

-Although working with poor families and individuals was the initial thrust of St. Joseph Center, the Sisters soon recognized the growing number of homeless persons who came into the area in the early 1980’s and expanded their service by leasing a facility on nearby Rose Avenue that eventually became the Homeless Day Center.
-In 1986, when the founding Sisters were called to other ministries by their community, the Sisters of St. Joseph accepted the responsibility of sponsorship of St. Joseph Center as a separately incorporated non-profit 501(c)(3) entity.
-This relationship continues to the present day with the Provincial Council as Members who approve all significant actions of the corporation.
+Working with low-income families and individuals was the initial thrust of St. Joseph Center, however the Sisters soon recognized the growing number of homeless individuals who came into the area in the early 1980s and expanded their service by leasing a nearby facility that eventually became the Homeless Service Center.
+In 1986 the Sisters stepped down from leadership and St. Joseph Center became a separately incorporated non-profit 501(c)(3) organization.

-Even a cursory reading of St. Joseph Center’s programs gives one a sense of the evolution of services that has occurred since its humble beginnings.
-Utilizing Case Management as one of its core competencies both within and across programs, the agency has grown exponentially as service needs have increased.
-At the same time, the ten programs developed by the agency are so integrally related and supportive one to the other that they form a seamless continuums of service for the 6,000 clients who are served annually.
+Even a cursory reading of the Center’s programs gives one a sense of the evolution of services that has occurred since its humble beginnings.
+The agency offers comprehensive services in the areas of Outreach & Engagement, Housing, Mental Health, and Education & Vocational Training.
+Utilizing case management as one of its core competencies both within and across programs, the agency has grown exponentially as service needs have increased.
+At the same time, programs developed by the agency are so integrally related and supportive one to the other that they form a seamless continuum of service.